flipperdevices/flipperzero-firmware/documentation/testing/integration_tests.md

 # Integration Tests

+> [!NOTE]
+> This guide is for Flipper Zero firmware repository maintainers.

 Manual integration test cases for Flipper Zero firmware, grouped by feature.
 Each page lists the steps to verify the corresponding functionality.

-## How testing is performed
+## What to test

-Testing is **scoped to the subsystem that changed** — you don't run every test case for every change.
+Testing covers the **subsystem that changed.** You don't run every test case for every change.

-- **Test what you touched, plus related regressions.** When you change a subsystem, test the new behavior and re-run a few existing cases for that subsystem (using the steps in the pages below) to confirm nothing broke.
+- **Test what changed, plus related regressions.** When you review changes in a subsystem, test the new behavior and re-run a few existing cases for that subsystem (using the steps in the test cases below) to confirm nothing broke.
 For example, when adding a new Sub-GHz protocol, test the new protocol and some of the existing ones.
 - **Skip unrelated subsystems.** There's no point testing NFC when only Sub-GHz was changed.
-- **Test everything for core-wide changes.** If a change affects something global (e.g. in the core), run all the test cases in order.
+- **Test everything for core-wide changes.** If a change affects something global, run all the test cases in order.

-### When to run
+## When to test

+- Before accepting new pull requests.
 - Before a release candidate.
-- Before accepting new pull requests.

 ## Test cases